sfc-gh-apanda/poc_dbt_projects_honeywell_ps_india/SNOWSIGHT_DASHBOARD_QUERIES.md

     SELECT
         COUNT(DISTINCT node_id) as models_run,
         SUM(total_node_runtime) as total_seconds,
-        SUM(CASE WHEN status = 'success' THEN 1 ELSE 0 END) as successful_models,
+        SUM(CASE WHEN status = 'SUCCESS' THEN 1 ELSE 0 END) as successful_models,
-        SUM(CASE WHEN status = 'error' THEN 1 ELSE 0 END) as failed_models
+        SUM(CASE WHEN status = 'FAIL' THEN 1 ELSE 0 END) as failed_models
-    FROM DBT_ARTIFACTS.MODEL_EXECUTIONS
+    FROM EDW.DBT_MONITORING.MODEL_EXECUTIONS
     WHERE DATE(run_started_at) = CURRENT_DATE()
 ),
 today_tests AS (
     SELECT
         COUNT(*) as total_tests,
-        SUM(CASE WHEN status = 'pass' THEN 1 ELSE 0 END) as passed_tests,
+        SUM(CASE WHEN status = 'SUCCESS' THEN 1 ELSE 0 END) as passed_tests,
-        SUM(CASE WHEN status = 'fail' THEN 1 ELSE 0 END) as failed_tests
+        SUM(CASE WHEN status = 'FAIL' THEN 1 ELSE 0 END) as failed_tests
-    FROM DBT_ARTIFACTS.TEST_EXECUTIONS
+    FROM EDW.DBT_MONITORING.TEST_EXECUTIONS
     WHERE DATE(run_started_at) = CURRENT_DATE()
 ),
 today_costs AS (